notmarshmllow/credax/README.md

  CREDAX by default tries to **bypass 403 Resopnse** using a list of custom Headers.
 Just run credax against a domain name and let CREDAX do all the work for you.
  Credax uses **127.0.0.1 IP Address** to bypass 403 response.

- You can also set Custom IP Address, Host Address or Path to Bypass 403 Resposne using `-IP` Switch.
+ You can also set Custom IP Address, Host Address or Path to Bypass 403 Resposne using `-HOST` Switch.

- `python3 -d https://google.com/ -w wordlists.txt -IP 8.8.8.8`
+ `python3 -d https://google.com/ -w wordlists.txt -HOST 8.8.8.8`

- `python3 -d https://google.com/ -w wordlists.txt -IP localhost`
+ `python3 -d https://google.com/ -w wordlists.txt -HOST localhost`

- `python3 -d https://google.com/ -w wordlists.txt -IP yourdomain.com`
+ `python3 -d https://google.com/ -w wordlists.txt -HOST yourdomain.com`

- `python3 -d https://google.com/ -w wordlists.txt -IP /admin`
+ `python3 -d https://google.com/ -w wordlists.txt -HOST /admin`